toralf/tor-relays/README.md

 ## Quick start

-To setup a new Tor public bridge at an existing Debian system with the hostname _my_bridge_, do
+To setup a new Tor public bridge at an existing recent Debian system (i.e. with the hostname _my_bridge_), do

 1. clone this repo